What makes our program unique?

 For over thirty years GASPA has been committed to an open student-oriented learning environment that transcends current trends.
 Hands on?
 We’ve got it!
 STEAM projects?
 You bet!
 Encouraging intrinsic motivation?
 We listen to children and their ideas!

 From beginning to end your child will be part of the creation of our summer camp.
 This means that activities planned by our teaching team remain open to the creative input from the students of all age ranges.
-Our inspired learning environment promotes innovative and persistent learners.
-The four week summer program gives time for students to experiment, develop, try and produce long term projects that increase critical thinking and social well-being and belonging.
+Our inspired learning environment promotes growth mindsets for innovative and persistent learners.
+Our four week program gives time for students to experiment, develop, try and produce long term projects that increase critical thinking and social well-being and belonging while using, increasing or learning the German language.

 Rather than studying vocabulary charts, children explore the German language in association with the physical world and meaningful activities.
-Our all school “Koch Tag” (cooking day), for example, has children learning fine motor skills, mathematical measurements, kitchen safety, community relationships and associated vocabulary and phrases – to name a few things.
-Last year, our red-carpet world premiere of the movie “Eine Welt Geteilt” (A Split World), represented the four week effort of one group of students who created a novel story, developed their own script, produced music, sewed costumes, acted and organized a movie showing for the entire summer camp… all while actively and naturally practicing their German!
+Our all school “Kochtag” (cooking day), for example, has children learning fine motor skills, mathematical measurements, kitchen safety, community relationships and associated vocabulary and phrases – to name a few things.
+They practice their writing skills, while list the ingredients they need, create recipes and “publish” recipes booklets.
+One year, our red-carpet world premiere of “Eine Welt Geteilt” (A Split World), represented the four week effort of one group of students who created a novel story, developed their own script, produced music, sewed costumes, acted and organized a movie showing for the entire summer camp… all while actively and naturally practicing their German in talking, writing, grammar and more.

 Summer School Camp - What will be offered and how does it work